KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## LifeChurch
 The answer to what a successful global church that leverages the power of mobile to create a network effect looks like might be found by analyzing the success of LifeChurch.

 LifeChurch is the smaller, more agile organization bootstrapped by a few techies (it actually was) that threatens the slower-moving, large-scale, established incumbent organizations (including the United Methodist Church).
-Yes, as organizations with previously no connection at all to software are being "eaten by software," that now includes reigious organizations.
+Yes, as organizations with previously no connection at all to software are being "eaten by software," that now includes religious organizations.

 LifeChurch's Google Trends Graph results are up and to the right.